freeCodeCamp/chapter/CONTRIBUTING.md

 > created with [DBeaver.io](https://dbeaver.com/docs/wiki/ER-Diagrams/)
 </details>

-We're using Postgres for our database and TypeORM for our ORM (mapping database tables to js objects).
-Here are a few examples on how to use our TypeORM setup.
+### Using TypeORM and Yarn

-Our DB commands closely mirror their rails counterparts (there isn't anything quite similar to ActiveRecord and RailsCLI in node yet, so till then #rails 🚋 )
+Our DB commands closely mirror their Rails counterparts (there isn't anything quite similar to ActiveRecord and RailsCLI in node yet, so till then #rails 🚋 )

 `yarn db:generate NAME` -> `rake db:generate NAME`, note that this command checks for the diff between models and db, unlike rails where you need to specify the migration by hand
 `yarn db:migrate` -> `rake db:migrate`
 `yarn db:seed` -> `rake db:seed`
 `yarn db:reset` -> `rake db:reset`

-### Seed Database
+#### Seeding the Database

 `yarn db:seed`